rodsenra/mythical-poc/README.md

 This is a proof-of-concept implementation developed to explore issues relevant to the redesign of Globo.com platform infra-structure.

-Recewntly surfaced the project http://orchestrate.io/ that seems to be related to these ideas..
+Recently, the project http://orchestrate.io/ surfaced, and it seems to be related to these ideas..

 Requirements for the New Platform
 =================================